 This post may contain affiliate links.
 You can read my full affiliate disclosure here .

-One of the most visible things in Bible journaling is the very distinctive ways that the words are written.
-Now you’re probably thinking, “I can’t write like that. " Or, "My handwriting is nowhere near that good.”
+One of the most visible things in Bible journaling is the very distinctive ways the words are written.
+Now you’re probably thinking, “I can’t write like that. ” Or, “My handwriting is nowhere near that good.”
 And maybe it isn’t (mine isn’t either).
-But I’ll let you in on a secret: hand lettering and hand writing are completely different.
+But I’ll let you in on a secret: hand lettering and handwriting are completely different.

-Handwriting is the way you write normally whereas hand lettering is a way of drawing letters.
-It is a more deliberate way of doing things and is in fact something that can be learnt.
+Handwriting is the way you write normally whereas hand-lettering is a way of drawing letters.
+It is a more deliberate way of doing things and is in fact something that can be learned.

 Another handy trick to getting interesting fonts in your Bible is to simply type the verse out in your favorite word processing program and print it.

 This can then be glued into your Bible if you have a journaling Bible or into your journal/notebook if that’s your preferred method.
 Now, I haven’t tried this personally (yet) but other Bible journalers have indicated that this is one of their techniques.

 Or you could print your verse and put it under your Bible page and trace it out.
 The pages of your Bible are so thin the printed words will show easily allowing you to recreate the writing on your page.
 This technique eliminates the need to introduce medium such as glue into your Bible.

 A lot of those beautiful Bible pages have elements are just stickers!
 In fact, it is possible to make a complete page with stickers if you have the right words.

 ‘But how do I find the right words?’ you may ask.